shahmilav/carbonfiber-dots/README.md

 ### iTerm2
 The iTerm2 config can be found [here](./iterm2/CarbonfiberProfile.json).
-The font used in iTerm2 is _IBM Plex Mono Light_
+The font used in iTerm2 is _IBM Plex Mono Light_.
 The colorscheme used is a personal port of the [Modus Vivendi](https://protesilaos.com/emacs/modus-themes) theme from Emacs.
 It can be downloaded [here]().

 ### Neovim